Q: Can you tell me the arrival and departure days for the cottages for seven night bookings?

 Q: Are dogs allowed in the properties?

 A: Yes.
 Up to three dogs are allowed in each property, they are charged £24 each.
+They are only allowed in the kitchen and living area.
+Should your pet cause any damage, please notify us.
+There will be charges to rectify damage incurred.

 Please bring your own bedding and bowls for your dogs.